abdulbaqi/dsp/03-command_line.md

 will find any txt file in the current directly and remove them

+another example:

+`find . -name '*.c'|xargs grep 'baqi'`

+this will check all files ending with c and then list the files that has baqi...

 I found helpful tutorial on `xargs` here: http://www.thegeekstuff.com/2013/12/xargs-examples/